 Inside a dead explorer’s backpack the PCs had found a map with scribbled notes about some sort of signal tower .
 They had decided to look for this « Firefinger » as it wasn’t very far from their destination.

 Cautiously approaching the impressive structure (it didn’t look man-made), they could see two holes, entrances really, on one of its square side, with the lower one a good 60′ above ground and the other almost as high as the canopy.
 A flimsy rope & wood ladder dangled from a ledge, not exactly confidence-inspiring, up to the lower entrance.

 A pile of corpses and a crude net-trap indicated that the place was inhabited by more than critters.

 Droidoc shapeshifted into a Giant Badass Spider and rapidly climbed to the first ledge.

 Varis tried the rope but fell and almost killed himself in the process (2).
-Hands shaking, he drank a potion of healing and hid, whimpering amidst the fens, as a pterafolk flew over.
+Hands shaking, he drank a potion of healing and hid, whimpering amidst the ferns, as a pterafolk flew over him.